bonitasoft/bonita-doc/md/migration-tool.md

 ## 2.26.0 - Dec.
 7th, 2017 (Bonita 7.6.0)
 This version of the migration tool migrates Bonita up to version 7.6.0.
 * No bug fix.

-## 2.25.1 - Sep.
-20th, 2017 (Bonita 7.5.4)
-This version of the migration tool migrates Bonita up to version 7.5.4. and contains one bug fix:
-* BS-17108 Error Migrating process from pre-6.5 version that contains BDM

-## 2.25.0 - Aug.
-3rd, 2017 (Bonita 7.5.4)
-This version of the migration tool migrates Bonita up to version 7.5.4.
-* No bug fix.

-## 2.24.0 - Jul.
-6th, 2017 (Bonita 7.5.2)
-This version of the migration tool migrates Bonita up to version 7.5.2. and contains some bug fixes:
-* BS-16194 ProcessSupervisorPermissionRule.groovy not updated by migration
-* BS-16195 Security-config.properties file is not migrated in 7.4.0
-* BS-16197 Custom avatar is not displayed after migrating to 7.3.1
-* BS-16198 Process Manager profile still can't delete case after migration to 7.3.1

-## 2.23.0 - Jun.
-8th, 2017 (Bonita 7.5.1)
-This version of the migration tool migrates Bonita up to version 7.5.1. and contains one bug fix:
-* BS-16191 ProcessPermissionRule.groovy not updated by migration

-## 2.22.0 - May.
-31st, 2017 (Bonita 7.5.0)
-This version of the migration tool migrates Bonita up to version 7.5.0.
-* No bug fix.